-Nolana Chilean bell flowers, which resemble morning glory blooms, are available in intense shades of blue, purple or pink.
-The underside of the plant’s fleshy leaves excrete salt, which traps moisture and allows the plant to survive in extremely dry desert climates.
+Nolana Chilean bell flowers, which resemble morning glory blooms, are available in intense shades of blue, purple, or pink.
+The underside of the plant’s fleshy leaves excretes salt, which traps moisture and allows the plant to survive in extremely dry desert climates.
 This low-growing plant is an effective ground cover for difficult areas.

 How to Grow Chilean Bell Flower